 De Rotterdam, Netherlands

 At an estimated cost of €340m, construction of the building was undertaken by MAB Development, OVG Project Development and the Office of the Metropolitan Architecture (OMA).
-Work on the building is expected to be completed within 45 months.

-Located next to the Erasmus Bridge on the banks of the River Maas, De Rotterdam will be part of the continuous redevelopment undertaken at the old harbour district of Wilhelminapier.
+Located next to the Erasmus Bridge on the banks of the River Maas, De Rotterdam is a part of the continuous redevelopment undertaken at the old harbour district of Wilhelminapier.
 The building is named after the Holland America Line ship that transported thousands of European immigrants from Wilhelminapier to the US.
 The name holds significance as the building is located besides the departure point of the ship, between the KPN tower and the cruise ship terminal at Kop van Zuid.

 De Rotterdam design